Arttuv/arttuv-website/README.md

 ### Content management

-- **`npm run comment`** — Runs `src/create-comment.js` to create a new comment markdown file.
-Use when adding a manual comment to a blog post.
-- **`npm run fetch-mastodon`** — Runs `src/fetch-mastodon.js` to fetch Mastodon thread data.
-Use to pull in replies from Mastodon for posts that have a `mastodon` status ID in their frontmatter.
+- **`npm run fetch-mastodon`** — Runs `src/fetch-mastodon.js` to fetch your own public Mastodon statuses from every source listed in `src/mastodon-sources.js` into `src/external-data/` and refresh the generic marginalia source file.
+- **`npm run sync-marginalia-source`** — Runs `src/sync-marginalia-source.js` to rebuild `src/external-data/marginalia-source.json` from the cached Mastodon data for every source listed in `src/mastodon-sources.js` without making network requests.
-- **`npm run build-comments`** — Runs `src/build-comments.js` to generate comment files.
-Use after fetching Mastodon data to build the comment markdown files.
+- **`npm run build-marginalia`** — Runs `src/build-marginalia.js` to generate `src/content/marginalia/` entries from the generic marginalia source file.

+The file `src/external-data/marginalia-source.json` is the source-agnostic import format consumed by the marginalia generator.
+Mastodon is currently one adapter that writes to it, but future sources can target the same format.
+Multiple Mastodon instances can now contribute to the same normalized source file.

 ### Testing